-Communications with parents, such as meetings, telephone calls and emails, should be recorded on Arbor, our management information system (MIS), under Communications /Notes, where practicable.
+Communications with parents, such as meetings, telephone calls and emails, should be recorded on Arbor, our management information system (MIS), under Communications /Notes, or CPOMs our safeguarding system, where practicable.

 We will use our MIS to record behaviour incidents and events.
-Records should:

-- be brief and concise;

-- be accurate and objective;

-- contain only relevant material;
+Records should be brief and concise; be accurate and objective; contain only relevant material; be dated.

-- be dated.